-Produced by the Pituitary.
-TSH acts on the thyroid gland to stimulate production of the thyroid hormone T4 and T3.
-Higher than normal TSH can indicate over production of, or excessive supplementation with T4 and/or T3, Which acts in a negative feedback on the pituitary to reduce TSH production.
+It is produced by the Pituitary.
+TSH acts on the thyroid gland to stimulate the thyroid hormone T4 and T3 production.
+Higher than normal TSH can indicate overproduction of or excessive supplementation with T4 and T3, Which acts in negative feedback on the Pituitary to reduce TSH production.
 Low TSH can also be caused by problems in the pituitary gland itself, which result in insufficient TSH being produced to stimulate the thyroid (secondary hypothyroidism).

 Free T4- Thyroxine

-The predominant hormone produced by the thyroid gland.
-It is an inactive ormone, and is converted to its active form, T3, within cells.
-Free T4 is the non protein bound fraction of the T4 circulating in the blood, representing about 0.04% of the total circulating T4, which is available to tissues.
+The thyroid gland produces the predominant hormone.
+It is an inactive hormone converted to its active form, T3, within cells.
+Free T4 is the non-protein bound fraction of the T4 circulating in the blood, representing about 0.04% of the total circulating T4 available to tissues.
 Low TSH combined with low T4 levels indicates hyperthyroidism.
 High TSH and low T4 abdicate a thyroid gland disease, such as autoimmune thyroiditis (Hashimoto’s).

 Free T3 – Triiodothyronine

-The active thyroid hormone that regulates the metabolic activity of cells.
-Free T3 is the non-protein-bound fraction circulating in the blood, representing about 0.4% of the total circulating T3, which is available to tissues.
-Elevated T3 levels are seen in hyperthyroid patients, but levels can be normal in hypothyroid patients because it does not represent the intracellular conversion of T4 to T3, which comprises about 60% of all T3 formed in tissues.
+The active thyroid hormone regulates the metabolic activity of cells.
+Free T3 is the non-protein-bound fraction circulating in the blood, representing about 0.4% of the total circulating T3 available to tissues.
+Therefore, elevated T3 levels are seen in hyperthyroid patients.
+Still, levels can be expected in hypothyroid patients because it does not represent the intracellular conversion of T4 to T3, which comprises about 60% of all T3 formed in tissues.

 TPO – Thyroid Peroxidase Antibodies